 Whether you’re trying to fix a serious update problem, get rid of a virus, or prepare to give away your PC, you may eventually need to reinstall Windows 10.
-This can be a little confusing for newcomers since there are several ways to reinstall Windows, each of which comes with its own set of benefits.
-And so, let’s take a look at the best reinstallation options, and how to get there!
+This can be a little confusing for newcomers since there are several methods, each of which comes with its own set of benefits.
+And so, let’s take a look how to reinstall Windows 10!

 How to back up your data

-We strongly recommend that you do this.
+We strongly recommend that you back up your data before making this kind of major change to your PC.
 Windows 10 even makes it easy, so you don’t need to search for an additional backup tool.
 Just follow the basic File History steps below.

 Step 1: Type “Windows update” into the Windows search bar and select Windows Update settings from the list of results.
 Alternatively, click on the Action Center icon in the lower-right corner of your screen, select All settings, and look for Update & Security.
 Once there, select the Backup tab.